matklad/cargo-xtask/README.md

 ### `cargo xtask`, `cargo xtask --help`

-When run without argument or with the `--help` argument, `xtask` should print a help message which lists available tasks and contains the link to this specification.
+When run without argument or with the `--help` argument, `xtask` should print a help message which lists available tasks.

 ### `cargo xtask dist`